CraigWoodcock/Spring-Security-6/README.md

 ## Configuring InMemoryUsers without DefaultPasswordEncoder

 Sometimes we may want/need our passwords to be plain text.
-We can achieve this by creating users without the password encoder and creating a password encoder bean to create p;ain text passwords;
+We can achieve this by creating users without the password encoder and creating a password encoder bean to create plain text passwords.
+The NoOpPasswordEncoder doesn't encode passwords and so the IDE will usually warn us that this is an unsafe approach.
+It is fine for testing purposes.

 ```
   @Bean